QUIXINE/Donkey_Kong_JR_Remake/Assets/Scripts/Problems.md

-17.get to Dual-Handed after flip from Two_handed just on press 18.get on vine with only 1 vine and get to Dual-Handed, the hand is off 19.get off the vine, get from one shorter to longer and don't get off 20.DualHanded Right to tow-handed L hands off and can't get back 21.Flipping and DualHanded and Fall, DualHanded immediately instead of flip(while Two-Handed) to another side after pressing btn to flip, and sometime Get off the vine without stoping by DualHanded animation first immediately
+17.get to Dual-Handed after flip from Two_handed just on press 18.get on vine with only 1 vine and get to Dual-Handed, the hand is off 19.get off the vine, get from one shorter to longer and don't get off 20.DualHanded Right to two-handed L hands off and can't get back 21.Player-Movement: Flipping and DualHanded and Fall, DualHanded immediately instead of flip(while Two-Handed) to another side after pressing btn to flip, and sometime Get off the vine without stoping by DualHanded animation first immediately

-FIXME:22.Jump doesn't check enemy to get point when jump side to side, but check after jump straight 23.Player only stop first time the game start, after reloading scene player doesn't stop 24.Player collides with platform 1st and can't move up on the vine
+23.Player-life: Player only stop first time the game start, after reloading scene player doesn't stop 24.Player-Movement: Player collides with platform 1st and can't move up on the vine (if collide with ground vertical won't receive input)
+25.Score is not Don'tDestroyed or stored as PlayerPrefs

 ## Solved
 1.Solved: gravity after jump, when collide with vine player float up